iAmKankan/MachineLearning_With_Python/Logistic Regrassion/README.md

 # Logistic Regression

 ## Definition
+* **The logistic regression technique involves the dependent variable, which can be represented in the binary (0 or 1, true or false, yes or no) values.**
+* Which means that the outcome could only be in either one form of two.
+* For example, it can be utilized when we need to find the probability of a **successful** or **fail event**.

-* **Logistic Regression is a Machine Learning algorithm which is used for the classification problems,**
+* **Logistic Regression is a Machine Learning algorithm which is used for the classification problems.**
-* **it is a predictive analysis algorithm and based on the concept of probability.**
+* it is a predictive analysis algorithm and based on the concept of probability.

-* **We can call a Logistic Regression a Linear Regression model but the Logistic Regression uses a more complex cost function, this cost function can be defined as the ‘Sigmoid function’ or also known as the ‘logistic function’ instead of a linear function.**
+* We can call a Logistic Regression a Linear Regression model but the Logistic Regression uses a more complex cost function, this cost function can be defined as the **‘Sigmoid function’** or also known as the **‘logistic function’** instead of a linear function.**

-* **The hypothesis of logistic regression tends it to limit the cost function between 0 and 1.
-Therefore linear functions fail to represent it as it can have a value greater than 1 or less than 0 which is not possible as per the hypothesis of logistic regression.**
+* The hypothesis of logistic regression tends it to limit the cost function between 0 and 1.
+Therefore linear functions fail to represent it as it can have a value greater than 1 or less than 0 which is not possible as per the hypothesis of logistic regression.

     ![](https://miro.medium.com/max/279/1*GnceHPIeThNShGSmYzE4eA.png)